Laurence S. Kuter: Early career

 Second Lieutenant Kuter was first assigned to Battery D, 2nd Battalion, 76th Field Artillery, Presidio of Monterey, California.
 He was formally assigned all battery officer duties except command.
 In May 1929 he was accepted for flying training, graduating from flying schools at Brooks and Kelly Fields, Texas, as a bombardment pilot in June 1930.

 He was then assigned as operations officer, 49th Bombardment Squadron, 2nd Bombardment Group, Langley Field, Virginia.
 One month later Lieutenant Kuter was transferred to the United States Army Air Corps (USAAC).
 During his assignment at Langley, Lieutenant Kuter placed second in the annual bombing competition of the Army Air Corps.

 In August 1933 Lieutenant Kuter moved up as operations officer, 2nd Bombardment Wing, and assistant base operations officer at Langley.
 During this period he flew alternate wing position with Captain Claire L. Chennault's acrobatic group, "The Men on the Flying Trapeze."
 This was the first recognized aerial acrobatic team in the military service.

 He then was given a leading role in the operational development of the Boeing Y1B-9 twin engine bombers which pioneered high altitude bombing techniques and tactics in the USAAC.

 From February to June 1934, Lieutenant Kuter served as operations officer of the Eastern Zone Army Corps Mail operations.
 He was the last officer relieved from this duty being held over to write the final report and history.
 At the conclusion of this assignment he was selected for the Air Corps Tactical School, Maxwell Field, Alabama.
 He graduated at the top of his class in the spring of 1935 and was retained at the school as instructor in bombardment aviation and in the employment of air power.

 At this time the school was beginning to develop the role of strategic bombing in future warfare.
 Prior to this, planning had been directed to defensive and supporting roles.
-The 10,000-plane Air Force envisioned in Captain Kuter's lectures taxed imaginations at that time.
+The 10,000-plane bomber fleet envisioned in Captain Kuter's lectures taxed imaginations at that time.
+He asked his students to imagine a massive long-range bomber force hitting the enemy homeland so hard that it would force surrender by itself, without engaging the enemy land and sea forces.
+Kuter and his bomber-advocate colleagues were called the Bomber Mafia by officers who preferred a balanced air force.

 The ideas born and developed at the school were to play an important part in his next assignment in the Operations and Training Division, War Department General Staff, Washington, D.C., where he was ordered to duty on July 1, 1939.
 General George C. Marshall, who became the chief of the War Department General Staff on that day had called for the experimental assignment to the general staff of aviators, young and junior officers and officers who had not attended the Command and General Staff School at Fort Leavenworth, Kansas.
 Captain Kuter's assignment represented all three phases of this experiment.